List of Deadwood characters: Hostetler

 Arnette Hostetler (Richard Gant) runs the livery stable.
 Hostetler is, by default, the primary source of company for Samuel Fields, by virtue of being the only other black man in camp, which leads to much friction between their conflicting personalities.
-When Fields becomes an unwitting victim of an angry mob led by a hooligan named Steve Fields seeking to take out their frustration at the possibility of being bilked out of their claims, Hostetler provides brief shelter to him, and then immediately betrays him when faced with threat of violence.
+When Fields becomes an unwitting victim of an angry mob led by a hooligan seeking to take out their frustration at the possibility of being bilked out of their claims, Hostetler provides brief shelter to him, and then immediately betrays him when faced with threat of violence.
 Fields, for his part, never blames him for this, saying "I'd have done the same thing, only quicker."

 He is forced to later flee the camp when a horse brought to him by Samuel tramples William Bullock to death.
 They later bring the horse back to camp in attempt to seek forgiveness from Bullock.
 In their absence, Steve has taken over the Livery.
 Bullock is forced to broker a deal between the two and Hostetler agrees to sell Steve the livery and leave camp.
 But Steve continually insults and verbally abuses Hostetler throughout the transaction.
 He finally pushes him over the brink and Hostetler shoots himself in the head, something he attempted once before in earlier appearances, having been driven "crazy with pride," according to Samuel Fields.